 If you can’t make heads or tails of the instructions included with your fids, you can always get additional instructions.
 There are numerous books with splicing instructions, however, many have not been updated with the latest techniques for low-stretch line.
-Our tester liked Brion Toss The Complete Riggers Apprentice and Barbara Merrys The Splicing Handbook.
-And excellent splicing instructions can be downloaded from the New England Ropes website: http://www.neropes.com/.
+Our tester liked Brion Toss’ The Complete Riggers Apprentice and Barbara Merry’s The Splicing Handbook.
+And excellent splicing instructions can be found at the New England Ropes website: http://www.neropes.com/.

 These fids will likely spend most of their time sitting in a drawer and get pulled out only once or twice a year, so they need to be in a compact, easy-to-stow package, and be made of durable, corrosion-resistant materials.

 These fids are one of two types in our test that can easily be used for both double-braid and three-strand splices (the other is the Toss Wand).
 They are nicely made of 100 percent stainless steel.
 The set contains five fids that will splice line ranging from 1/8 inch to 9/16 inch, and our tester has used the large size to splice up to -inch line.
 They are neatly designed so that they nest inside each other, and the stowed package is only the size of the largest fid.

 Of the three fid types designed to be pushed rather than pulled through the splices (the others are the Uni-fid and Samson), the Selma fids have the best-designed approach for attaching the line to the fid.
 The line is laid into a hollow in the center of the fid where it engages a hook.
 One layer of tape around the hook holds fid and line in tight contact.
 The whole package is very firmly attached and streamlined.